AndyLiming/awesome-depth/README.md

 + [Camera Calibration. (includes Stereo, Multi-view, fish-eye, omnidiretional camera calibration)](./src/calibration.md)

 ## Notes
-The papers are listed in the usual reference format.
+The lists show the Title, name of journal/conference and the year of publication for each paper.
 For those papers where the original text or the source code can be found, we have presented the corresponding links, click on the *“paper”* or *“code”* behind the article information to view it.